-Para No. Comment/Recommendation Response 98 - 99 document does not specify what level of spend has been incorporated into the relevant budget line in relation to the establishment of the National Care Service.
-It is therefore difficult to determine whether the amount allocated in the budget reflects the The 2023-24 Scottish Budget shows a total investment of over £1.1 billion in Social Care support and NCS delivery at level 4.
+Para No. Comment/Recommendation Response 99 Health & Social Care - The Scottish Budget 2023-24 document does not specify what level of spend has been incorporated into the relevant budget line in relation to the establishment of the National Care Service.
+It is therefore difficult to determine whether the amount allocated in the budget reflects the figures in the original Financial Memorandum (FM) for the Bill of between £60 million and £90 million.
+The Committee welcomes the Deputy First Minister's commitment to provide an updated FM for the National Care Service (Scotland) Bill and looks forward to examining it in detail ahead of the Stage 1 debate on the Bill.
+Given this is a flagship policy with considerable costs attached, the Committee invites the Scottish Government to consider extrapolating the budget lines for establishing the National Care Service from other health spending in the Scottish Budget, to allow this spend to be identified and tracked.
+The 2023-24 Scottish Budget shows a total investment of over £1.1 billion in Social Care support and NCS delivery at level 4.
 All of this investment underpins increasing the sustainability of the social care sector ahead of implementation of the NCS.
 A revised Financial Memorandum is being prepared in response to the Committee's report of 1 December, which will provide more detail on expected spend in 2023-24 and beyond.
-We continue work to refine the business case and ensure that appropriate governance processes are in place to monitor and report on spending. between officials to develop a Terms of Reference for the Fiscal Framework Review, "which will be agreed by Ministers in the coming months."
+We continue work to refine the business case and ensure that appropriate governance processes are in place to monitor and report on spending.
+Capital and Fiscal Framework - The Committee notes from the Scottish Government's Response to our Pre-Budget Report that work is underway between officials to develop a Terms of Reference for the Fiscal Framework Review, "which will be agreed by Ministers in the coming months."
 In our view the Review is long overdue, and we are therefore disappointed with the lack of progress and continued delays.
+We urge both Governments to agree to the Terms of Reference and to publish the Independent Report that precedes the Review without further delay.
 The Scottish Government is clear on the need for the Fiscal Framework review to consider the operation of the current framework and ensure that the Scottish Government and Parliament have the necessary powers to manage the risks we face within our devolved responsibilities, and to support economic recovery.
 That includes the disproportionately constrained borrowing and reserve powers which limit the Scottish Government's ability to respond quickly to emerging needs - leaving Scotland overly dependent on decisions made by the UK Government.
 The final scope of the review, as well as the exact timings and process underpinning it, are ultimately subject to agreement with the UK Government.